Research Output per year

 Internal examiner for Samantha Lynch, University of Brighton, 2018.

 Internal examiner for Mike Sadd, University of Brighton, August 2015.

-External examiner for Tanja Golja, PhD in Design Education at the University of Technology Sydney, Australia, January 2012.
+External examiner for Tanja Golja, University of Technology Sydney, Australia, January 2012.

 Internal examiner for Diana Brighouse, 2015.